Hard-Fi

-Hard-Fi is an English indie rock band, formed in 2003 in Staines-upon-Thames, Surrey.
+Hard-Fi are an English indie rock band, formed in 2003 in Staines-upon-Thames, Surrey.
 The band consists of Richard Archer (lead vocals and guitar), Ross Phillips (guitar and backing vocals), Kai Stephens (bass guitar and backing vocals) and Steve Kemp (drums and backing vocals).

 They achieved chart success with their third single, "Hard to Beat" and then followed by other successful singles such as "Living for the Weekend" and "Cash Machine", which all reached the top 20 of the UK Singles Chart.
 Their debut album Stars of CCTV was released on 4 July 2005, and although receiving critical acclaim (NME called it the 23rd best album of 2005 and it was nominated for the Mercury Prize and two Brit Awards; Best British Group and Best British Rock Act), it did not reach No. 1 on the UK Albums Chart until six months later on 22 January 2006.
 It originally entered the charts at number 6.

 The band's second album Once Upon a Time in the West was released on 3 September 2007 and reached number 1 in its first week.
 Their third album Killer Sounds, which features the singles "Good for Nothing", "Fire in the House" and "Bring It On", was released on 19 August 2011 and debuted at number 9 on the UK Albums Chart.
 The band went on hiatus after releasing a greatest hits album in 2014.
 They reunited in 2022 and released new material in 2024.

 History

 Contempo band

-Richard Archer decided to return to his hometown of Staines, crushed by the lack of success of his former band Contempo and the death of his father from cancer.
+Richard Archer decided to return to his hometown of Staines, crushed by the lack of success of his former band "Contempo" and the death of his father from cancer.
 He said "I moved back to Staines because I ran out of money and it was quite a shock."

 Archer has said that music business insiders tried to dissuade the band's manager Warren Clarke from managing him: "People told him, don't bother with Archer, he's damaged goods, you're wasting your time."
 When Archer asked his publishers for some money to record the new songs that he had written, they terminated his contract instead.